ptoksa/Go/crud-app/README.md

 # Go CRUD App with PostgreSQL

-This is a simple CRUD (Create, Read, Update, Delete) web application built using Go and PostgreSQL.
+TThis is a simple CRUD (Create, Read, Update, Delete) web application built using Go and PostgreSQL.
 The app uses the Gorilla Mux router for routing and interacts with a PostgreSQL database for data persistence.
+It also provides a web GUI for managing users.

 ## Features